 The Abacus Project is the signature program of The DRANREF Foundation (TDF), a 501(c)3 non-profit organization whose mission is to advance STEM and entrepreneurial education in under resourced areas.
 View more information on their Member Feature Page.

 The Abacus Project invites students to explore Asian culture through the world’s oldest calculator.
-Students compare and contrast the designs of Chinese and Japanese abaci, then build their own using colorful beads and craft sticks.
-Through “hands-on” learning, students uncover the ancient number system and watch their calculations come to life through strategic bead movement.
-The program fosters creativity, develops concentration, instills careful observation, and strengthens reasoning skills.
-The curriculum blends art with problem solving which makes for an engaging experience for students at all skill levels.
+Students compare and contrast designs, then build their own abacus using colorful beads and craft sticks.
+Through hands-on learning, students uncover the ancient number system and watch their calculations come to life through strategic bead movement.
+This activity helps develop concentration, fosters creativity, sound reasoning and original thinking – all integral to the artistic process.
+DIY abacus making kits are provided at no cost and shipped to the school location.